 An on-call schedule is used to determine who is on-call at a given time.

-To create a schedule, go to your Team’s dashboard and under the Main tab, following Escalation Policies, are your at-a-glance On-Call Schedules.
+To create a schedule, go to your Team’s dashboard and under the On-call tab, following Escalation Policies, are your at-a-glance On-Call Schedules.

 Click Add Schedule and fill out the form to build your new desired On-Call Schedule.